Genius Idea For Shelter Pets

 Kim Sill, Shelter Hope Pet Shop

-Actress Kim Sill is back to tell us about her latest project.
-She's putting adoption stores inside malls.
-Kim is saving hundreds of death row cats, dogs and bunnies by changing their adoption venue to the more appealing atmosphere and she can help you start one in a mall near you.
+Actress Kim Sill is back to tell us about her adoption project.
+She put an adoption store inside a mall.
+Kim is saving hundreds of death row cats, dogs and bunnies by changing their adoption venue to the more appealing atmosphere.

-Shelter Hope Pet Shops, located in shopping malls, provide a fun, friendly place where visitors and volunteers can meet and interact with animals needing adoption.
+Shelter Hope Pet Shop, located in a shopping mall, provides a fun, friendly place where visitors and volunteers can meet and interact with animals needing adoption.
 You can also visit Shelter Hope Pet Shops for pet merchandise and know your dollars are going directly back to help save the lives of homeless pets.